lukysnupy/DreamLister/README.md

 #  DreamLister

 Simple iOS app for listings users dreamed things which he wants to buy one day.
-Also for demonstarting using core data.
+Also for demonstrating using core data.

 Made with Devslopes courses.